Oral hygiene

 Rinsing

 Oral rinsing is the use of a mouth rinse to clean the mouth of all the bacteria.
 A measured amount of oral rinse is taken in the mouth and used to gurgle.
 Mouth rinses are said to eliminate most of the bacteria in the mouth.
 However, they have little or no effect against plaque.
-Cosmetic rinses are available over the counter, which is mild rinses.
-Therapeutic rinses are the ones which are prescribed by dentists, and are much effective against the bacteria and offer better results.

 Oral Irrigators